sunshine55/affablebean-microservice-tutorial/README.md

 # Local Development

 Prerequisites: Docker, VSCode and Git

+Using VSCode to develop with one of these options:
 * If `docker compose up -d` first > VSCode: open folder in container > afbb-api
 * If using VSCode: open folder in container > afbb-api > this will start all services.
 * If using Docker Desktop > Dev environments > clone from this repository and open in VSCode